Kateřina Böhmová (tennis player, born 1986)

-Kateřina Böhmová (born 18 November 1986) is a retired Czech professional tennis player.
+Kateřina Böhmová (born 18 November 1986) is a Czech former professional tennis player.
 She is the daughter of Kateřina Böhmová-Skronská, Czechoslovak tennis player active in the 1980s.
 Through marriage she is also known as Kateřina Klapková.

-Her career high singles ranking is World No 107, which she achieved on 12 June 2006.
-Her biggest career highlight is winning the Girls' Doubles title at the 2004 French Open, partnering Michaëlla Krajicek.
+Her career-high singles ranking is world No 107, which she achieved on 12 June 2006.
+Her biggest career highlight is winning the girls' doubles title at the 2004 French Open, partnering Michaëlla Krajicek.

 Biography

-Böhmová has won three ITF Women's Circuit titles in her career, including the Barcelona Challenger in 2005; and has played on many WTA Tour events.
-She has made one Grand Slam main draw- at the 2005 Wimbledon Championships where she lost in a tight three-setter to No.9 seed Anastasia Myskina, 5–7, 7–6(7–5), 6–4.
-In 2004, Kateřina, alongside Michaëlla Krajicek, won the Girls' Doubles title at the 2004 French Open.
-She was also the runner-up at the 2003 French Open and the 2003 Wimbledon Championships Girls' Doubles events, both with Krajicek.
+Böhmová has won three ITF Women's Circuit titles in her career, including the Barcelona Ladies Open in 2005; and has played on many WTA Tour events.
+She has made one Grand Slam main draw- at the 2005 Wimbledon Championships where she lost in a tight three-setter to No. 9 seed Anastasia Myskina, 5–7, 7–6(5), 6–4.
+In 2004, Kateřina, alongside Michaëlla Krajicek, won the girls' doubles title at the 2004 French Open.
+She was also the runner-up at the 2003 French Open and the 2003 Wimbledon Championships girls' doubles events, both with Krajicek.